ksherman/kds-site-gatsby/src/posts/2010-09-04-are-the-details-in-the-fabric.md

   - illuminations
   - Weddings
 ---
-Sorry I haven&#8217;t posted in a while.
+Sorry I haven't posted in a while.
 Ebbs and Flows eh?

 Been shooting a lot, just had to push myself to get more stuff online!